-Along with its hip downtown, TR is attracting visitors with a slew of family-friendly festivals and events, including the TR Town & Art Crawl, Harvest Market and Bluegrass Festival, Art on the Trail, Artober and Movies in the Park.
+Along with its hip downtown, TR is attracting visitors with a slew of family-friendly festivals and events, including the Browse & Stroll Street Market, Music in the Park Concert Series, Fall Bluegrass & Harvest Market, Artober and Movies in the Park.

 Whether it serves as basecamp for outdoor adventures, the jumping-off point for a Swamp Rabbit Trail ride or a weekend in the beautiful Carolina Foothills, Travelers Rest should be on everyone’s vacation to-go list.